Z11mm/sca-project-c2-app-api/README.md

 Deploy the frontend and api on GKE while using GCP-managed Cloud SQL database service.

-* Frontend deployment (`react_deployment.yml`)
+* Frontend deployment (`react_deployment.yml`) <br>
-Deploy the React frontend with a Load Balancer service to make it accessible over the public internet. <br>
+    * Deploy the React frontend with a Load Balancer service to make it accessible over the public internet. <br>

-Configure Nginx as a reverse proxy to direct traffic to the API. <br>
+    * Configure Nginx as a reverse proxy to direct traffic to the API. <br>

-Enable Zero Downtime Deployment with a rolling update strategy in Kubernetes. <br>
+    * Enable Zero Downtime Deployment with a rolling update strategy in Kubernetes. <br>

-* API deployment
+* API deployment <br>

-Create Secrets for database credentials and service accounts for IAM authentication to Cloud SQL. <br>
+    * Create Secrets for database credentials and service accounts for IAM authentication to Cloud SQL. <br>

-Deploy the API with a ClusterIP service which will ensure it is not accessible over the internet. <br>
+    * Deploy the API with a ClusterIP service which will ensure it is not accessible over the internet. <br>

-    The `service-acc-key.yml` file is the service account credentials required for the GKE cluster to access the Cloud SQL database.
+    * The `service-acc-key.yml` file is the service account credentials required for the GKE cluster to access the Cloud SQL database.
 Deploy this file before `api_deployment.yml`<br>

-    The `api_deployment.yml` deployment file contains the Kubernetes objects- Secrets, Service and Deployment - required for this application for easy readability.
+    * The `api_deployment.yml` deployment file contains the Kubernetes objects- Secrets, Service and Deployment - required for this application for easy readability.
 The order of deployment is Secrets, Service and then Deployment. <br>

-Enable Zero Downtime Deployment with a rolling update strategy in Kubernetes. <br>
+    * Enable Zero Downtime Deployment with a rolling update strategy in Kubernetes. <br>

 * Database deployment
-Setup Postgres on Cloud SQL instance.
+    * Setup Postgres on Cloud SQL instance.
-Use Cloud SQL Auth Proxy for secure access to Cloud SQL instance without the need for authorized networks or
+    * Use Cloud SQL Auth Proxy for secure access to Cloud SQL instance without the need for authorized networks or
 for configuring SSL.
-Setup Cloud SQL Auth Proxy as a 'sidecar', to run as a container within the pod running the API container.
+    * Setup Cloud SQL Auth Proxy as a 'sidecar', to run as a container within the pod running the API container.

 ## Infrastructure Provisioning